New College Students write.....a LOT!

 At New College you’ll find yourself challenged to produce all different kinds of writing, from literature reviews and lab reports to longer research or persuasive papers.
 You’ll be asked to make formal presentations and to share research with your classmates.
 You might submit an essay for a national prize or write a proposal for a grant to support your thesis research.

-Some New College students have published their writing before graduation — both fiction and academic research.
-But our alumnae/i are even more impressive writers — that’s one of the reasons New College students get hired in businesses, public service, nonprofits, educational institutions, legal offices and the publishing industry.
+Some New College students have published their writing before graduation — both fiction and academic research — but our alumnae/i are even more impressive writers.
+That’s one of the reasons New College students are hired in businesses, public service, nonprofits, educational institutions, legal offices, and the publishing industry.

 However, at New College, we don’t expect you to be a flawless writer when you first step foot on campus.
 Rather, we will work with you to help you transfer your knowledge of reading and writing from high school to your first year, from your previous institution to ours, from your New College courses to your thesis, and ultimately, from New College to your life after New College.

 The New College Writing Program’s mission is to offer the highest quality of writing education at New College.
 To do that, the Writing Program draws upon current research to create and support a cohesive set of innovative and intellectually rigorous courses as well as to develop dynamic resources for the entire campus community.

 There are numerous opportunities for you to write outside the Writing Program; for example, we encourage you to start your own literary journal, or to take a course with the visiting Writer-in-Residence, or to join the Catalyst student newspaper team, or to apply for an internship that will allow you to develop your writing skills even more!

 If you have questions about writing at New College, please don’t hesitate to contact us at firstname.lastname@example.org.

 There are many ways that the Writing Program can support faculty and their students.Read more here